 Breaking up the two halves of this montage is a scene where Batou gets information from an informant while Togusa noticed writing on a wall.
 It reads “when we face death, life is like a puppet on a festival cart.
 As soon as one string is cut, it crumbles and fades,” and the next shot is a bonfire where people are burning the dolls from the parade we saw.
 Discarded, much like the humanlike dolls this advanced society has constructed.

 What is likely the coolest/most surprising scene of the film comes when our duo investigates a mansion owned by Kim, a hacker with a connection to Locus Solus.
 After the creepiest house tour ever, Kim engages them in a discussion about dolls, an obsession which has caused him to abandon his body and dwell in a doll-like shell.
-As he talks, the film seems to rewind seamlessly to before they entered the house and they relive the entrance to the mansion three times, each more disturbing than the last, before Batou breaks free and takes Togusa with him.
+As he talks, the film seems to rewind seamlessly to the point before they entered the house and they relive the entrance to the mansion three times, each more disturbing than the last before Batou breaks free and takes Togusa with him.

 Kim explains that humans fear dolls because they remind them of themselves, and we fear that we can be boiled down to simple mechanisms without a purpose: